benemon/amq-publisher-plugin/README.md

 ### What is it?

-A set of tasks and steps for Jenkins which publish:

-- An amqPublisher pipeline step to allow a user to publish bespoke information from a Pipeline to a given Kafka topic
+A basic step for Jenkins which allows a user to publish bespoke information from a Pipeline to a given AMQ destination.

 ### Usage